 Gifts were distributed during special occasions like birthdays and coronation days.

-Town Life: Slaves, Artisans, and Others
+Town Life: Slaves, Artisans, and Other Social Groups in the Delhi Sultanate

 Urban Development: